Amsterdam/amsterdam-app-frontend/.docs/cache-durations.md

 # Cache durations

-To decrease user's data usage, we implemented caching for each endpoint.
+To decrease user's data usage, we implemented caching for each endpoint with request method `GET` .

 ## Durations per endpoint